 - What year did you graduate from high school? (reveals age)

-By instituting guidelines such as these, and making sure that your organization's managers follow them, you will have gone far in reducing your risk of a lawsuit from an employee or job applicant.
+By instituting guidelines such as these, and making sure that your organization's managers follow them, you will have taken appropriate steps to reduce your risk of a lawsuit from an employee or job applicant.

 Most companies have at least two people responsible for interviewing and hiring applicants.
 It's critical to have procedures to ensure consistency.
 Develop interviewing forms containing objective criteria to serve as checklists.
 Develop lists of interview questions and illegal interview questions.